Well, that’s awkward.

 David, i would just like to say i love you for finally having dina in the story for more then a few strips. shes my favorite character :’) manly tears of joy have been shed.

-2 things: #1 many dinosaurs had both large enough teeth and mouths to bite a condecending bitch’s head off. #2 do not be condecending to Dina.
+2 things: #1 many dinosaurs had both large enough teeth and mouths to bite a condecending bongo’s head off. #2 do not be condecending to Dina.

 Someone needs to edit panel 5 so that Raidah is pledging loyalty to queen Dina